 This course is conducted in French.
 Students will become more proficient in the areas of reading, writing, speaking, and listening.
 They will sharpen their listening comprehension skills through exposure to native speaker audio texts.
 Special emphasis will be given to developing interpersonal, interpretive, and presentational writing and speaking skills.
 Students will also better understand cultural similarities and differences through exposure to literature, poetry, art, and music or throughout our class discussions relating to specific class themes.
 Students will be introduced to the six themes of the AP French Language and Culture course.
+In accordance with the MA Curriculum Framework, the teacher is approaching the requisite 90% target language use in this course.
+Accordingly, students are expected to actively work towards that threshold.
 The target proficiency level for this coursework is Intermediate Mid.